 Home…connecting with history

-Explore several facets of the research process.
-Click on any image to see a larger version.
+The website still features tools for exploring aspects of the research process.
 On the following pages, links to relevant websites are highlighted in bright blue; just click to open in a new tab.
+And, as before, click on any image to see a larger version.

 The section “Outside edges and corner pieces” includes:

 - Outside edges and corner pieces